kwarrick/kwarrick.github.io/content/posts/ip-masquerading.md

 ---

 Not long ago, I found myself in need of a subnet of virtual machines.
-Using VirtualBox I configured a number of VMs with <code>Internal Network</code>
-interfaces and a gateway VM with two interfaces - one <code>Internal Network</code>
-interface and one <code>NAT</code> interface.
+Using VirtualBox I configured a number of VMs with `Internal Network` interfaces and a gateway VM with two interfaces &mdash; one `Internal Network` interface and one `NAT` interface.

 It isn't the first time I needed to configure a Linux box as a gateway, but I always forget how to configure IP masquerading.
 So, needless to say I'm taking note of it here:

 <b>1.
 Configure the external interface:</b>
 ```bash